-This course is designed for stude ents with special needs to improve their reading and writing skills as determined appropriately by the IE P team.
-The course is a study of reading skills and writing skills and designed to meet state curriculum s standards.
-The major areas are voca abulary and reading comprehension, writing paragraphs, letter writing, sp elling, and essay composition.
-Stude nts work on grade level material in a naller student to teacher ratio.
-Cur riculum and pace of instruction is individualized to meet each student's s IEP needs.
+This course is designed for students with special needs to improve their reading and writing skills as determined appropriately by the IEP team.
+The course is a study of reading skills and writing skills and designed to meet state curriculum standards.
+The major areas are vocabulary and reading comprehension, writing paragraphs, letter writing, spelling, and essay composition.
+Students work on grade level material in a classroom environment with a smaller student to teacher ratio.
+Curriculum and pace of instruction is individualized to meet each student's IEP needs.

-RMT825A & RMT825B ELA 8 One Year-2 Semesters ------------------- ------- ---------------------- --
+RMT825A & RMT825B ELA 8 One Year-2 Semesters ------------------- ------- ----------------------

 This course is designed for students with special needs to improve their reading and writing skills as determined appropriately by the IEP team.
 The course is a study of reading skills and writing skills and designed to meet state curriculum standards.
-The major areas are vocabulary and reading comprehension,
+The major areas are vocabulary and reading comprehension, writing paragraphs, letter writing, spelling, and essay composition.
+Students work on grade level material in a classroom environment with a smaller student to teacher ratio.
+Curriculum and pace of instruction is individualized to meet each student's IEP needs.